trobert42/cub3d/README.md

 `E` : to appear/disappear the wood box (you have to be close and right in front of the block)

-<sub>keyboard is in qwerty, yes we code in EN</sub>
+<sub><sub>keyboard is in qwerty, yes we code with a keyboard in EN</sub></sub>

+## 💬
+The mathematical formulas were hard to understand and to implement correctly in the code but we were satisfied when the rendering was clean.
+I remember how i was happy when i just rendered a single block of blue in the screen, haha!

+Thank you Luna, it was interesting to work with you and we had so much fun !

 ## Screenshots

 NB: With my teammate, we found it funny to see the link's texture so we kept it like that.
 It was her sprites for another project.
-Thank you Luna, it was interesting to work with you and we had so much fun !

 ![](https://github.com/trobert42/cub3d/blob/main/cub3d_bonus_clip.gif)